amanscollection/java_selenium/README.md

-# java_selenium is a project which can jenkins CI with selenium
+# java_selenium is a project which can jenkins CI with selenium.